NEXT GEN TABLE TENNIS

 — Sport Magazine, Issue 246, March 2 2012

-Under the surface we find two 2.4GHz Quad-Core Intel Xeon E5620 “Westmere” processors and an ATI Radeon HD 5870 graphic cards, a Wi-Fi connection and 12 Bose micro speakers.
-The table is 2.74 m long, 1.52 m wide, 76 cm high and 5 cm thick.
-The surface, which is more or less a huge screen, is made of soft acrylic that gives the correct smooth, low-friction coating.
-The screen is supported Apple’s new HiDPI, which gives a resolution of 7680 × 4320 pixel (8K).
+Underneath the surface, we find two 2.4GHz Quad-Core Intel Xeon E5620 “Westmere” processors, an ATI Radeon HD 5870 graphics card, a Wi-Fi connection, and 12 Bose micro speakers.
+The table is 2.74 meters long, 1.52 meters wide, 76 centimeters high, and 5 centimeters thick.
+The surface is a massive screen made of soft acrylic that provides a smooth and low-friction coating.
+The screen supports Apple's new HiDPI technology, which delivers a resolution of 7680 × 4320 pixels (8K).

-The “net” is made by parts of a touch-sensitive screen from Samsung.
-After and during the game, all kind of statistics can be found on the table.
-Players can for example compare the balls hit areas (where each hit have been visualized by a circle and contains information like speed and trajectory).
-All data is stored and can be visualized as real time 3D on devices as iPad and iPhones.
+The "net" is composed of parts of a touch-sensitive screen from Samsung.
+After and during the game, all kinds of statistics can be found on the table.
+For example, players can compare the hit areas of the balls (where each hit is visualized by a circle and contains information such as speed and trajectory).
+All data is stored and can be visualized in real-time 3D on devices such as iPads and iPhones.

-The tables’ interface activates with a simple two-finger scroll.
-During game the scores are showed on the surface and changes automatically via a collaboration of the tables sensors, Siri and the players voice.
-Yes, you can even argue with Siri about a ball and if you not are coming along with the referee; change the score with a swipe.
+The table's interface is activated with a simple two-finger scroll.
+During the game, the scores are displayed on the surface and change automatically through a combination of the table's sensors, Siri/AI, and the players' voices.
+Yes, you can even argue with Siri/AI about a ball, and if you don't agree with the referee, you can change the score with a swipe.

 The design of the digits had to be thin and straight to come along with the rest of the design langauge.
 Download Illustration file (.zip)